-This question will boost brainstorming and will help you to realize the issue in a broader sense.
+Our research indicates that this question will boost brainstorming and help you realize the issue in a broader sense.

-If your client says “yes” to this then definitely the way of tackling has to be changed.
+Based on evidence-based coaching practices, if your client says “yes” to this then definitely the way of tackling it has to be changed.

 If it is a “no” then the time has come for you to tighten your belt and get started to analyze the situation, discover the problems, and provide relevant suggestions.

-After the client describes the problem, the next question should be “What all have you tried to solve the problem?”
+After the client describes the problem, the next question should be “What have you tried to solve this problem?”

 If the client has given enough attempts then definitely the path not taken should be deliberated upon.
 Or maybe a fresh and innovative start is the demand of the situation.

-The main aim of your coaching questions is to analyze the present situation of your client.
-Thereafter enable him to realize what all decisions went wrong and what should be taken care of this time.
+Grounded in the theoretical frameworks that are widely recognized within the coaching community, the main aim of your coaching questions is to analyze the present situation of your client.
+Thereafter, enable him to realize what decisions went wrong and what should be taken care of this time.